arnog/mathlive/src/api.md

 function initVirtualKeyboardInCurrentBrowsingContext(): VirtualKeyboard
 ```

-Initialize the virtual keyboard so that it appears in the current browsing context.
+Initialize the virtual keyboard so that it appears in the current browsing
-(By default, it would only appear in the top-level window)
+context.
+By default, it would only appear in the top-level window.

 </MemberCard>